Aptivi-Archives/msbuild-offline-packaging/README.md

-# msbuild-offline-packaging
+# MSBuild Offline Packaging

-New offline packaging for MSBuild (currently Debian)
+This is a new iteration for MSBuild offline packaging.
+Currently, it's WIP.
+When we finish it, we can release everything, including instructions and the required NuGet packages.